 Deadline for Nominating Committee Members to Make Address Changes

-Submissions End (Due at SAG by 5 p.m.
+Submissions Close (Due at SAG by 5 p.m.
 PT)

 Final Ballots Mailed to Members

 Screen Actors Guild is the nation’s largest labor union representing working actors.
 Established in 1933, SAG has a rich history in the American labor movement, from standing up to studios to break long-term engagement contracts in the 1940s to fighting for artists’ rights amid the digital revolution sweeping the entertainment industry in the 21st century.
-With 20 branches nationwide, SAG represents nearly 120,000 actors who work in motion pictures, television, commercials, industrials, video games, Internet and all new media formats.
+With 20 branches nationwide, SAG represents nearly 120,000 actors who work in film and digital television programs, motion pictures, commercials, video games, music videos, industrials and all new media formats.
 The Guild exists to enhance actors’ working conditions, compensation and benefits and to be a powerful, unified voice on behalf of artists’ rights.
 Headquartered in Los Angeles, SAG is a proud affiliate of the AFL-CIO.
 More information is available online at www.sag.org.